Visitation Policy

 • Communities must allow the resident to receive visits from attorneys and/or their legal staff who are acting in their capacity as the legal representative of the resident when (a) the resident and lawyer are engaged in an active attorney-client relationship, (b) the visit is related to representation in legal proceedings or in consultation on legal matters, and (c) virtual or telephonic means are unavailable.

-• Representatives of the federal or state government seeking entry as part of their official duties, including any law enforcement officer, and any emergency medical personnel is allowed visitation.
+• Representatives of the federal or state government seeking entry as part of their official duties, including any law enforcement officer, and any emergency medical personnel are allowed visitation.

 • Public Guardians and their professional staff are allowed visitation.